 Glycol heater unit shall consist of heat exchanger, temperature/pressure relief valve, strainer, float and thermostatic steam trap, vacuum breaker and air vent, pressure and temperature gauges, drain/flush valve, and controls.

 Note: Select the type of heat exchanger in the following paragraph.
 Vertical shell and coil heat exchanger may be used where space is limited.
-Consult with EAS prior to application.
+Consult with PDC prior to application.

 Heat exchanger shall be a steam to water, ASME approved, unaffected by thermal shock and designed for full standby shutdown.
 Heat exchanger shall be vertical shell and coil type manufactured by Elge, or horizontal shell and tube type manufactured by Bell & Gossett, or approved equal.